omarfawzi/DTO-Hydrator/README.md

 3. The embedded objects inside the Dto must be an `@ApiResource` in order to generate the swagger documentation

-4. If the embedded objects defines `id` within the denormalized request body it will be referenced and the data will be updated , either it will be persisted as a new Entity.
+4. If the embedded objects defines `id` within the denormalized request body it will be referenced and the data will be updated , either it will be persisted as a new `Entity`.

 ## Example